gridaphobe/research-exam/slides.md

 # QuickCheck: With Non-Trivial Inputs

-Given a property, QuickCheck enumerates **random** inputs and runs the property
+Given a property, QuickCheck samples random inputs and runs the property

 ```haskell
 prop_insert_bst x t
   = isBST t && size t > 1 ==> isBST (insert x t)
 ```

-If the input tree is valid **and** contains more than one element, then the output tree should be valid
+If the input tree is valid **and** has more than one element, then the output tree should be valid

 ```haskell
 ghci> quickCheck prop_insert_bst